Akashic

 The Great Falls media market stretches across north-central Montana's wheat belt and Missouri River corridor, a region where commodity prices and public-land policy reliably outweigh urban concerns in shaping voter priorities.

-Across the recorded series it reached a Democratic high of fifty-two points in 1936 and a Republican high of thirty-one points in 1904.
-Between 2020 and 2024 the market moved four points toward the Republican candidate; the 2024 margin was twenty-eight points.
+Across the recorded series it reached a Democratic high of 52.3 points in 1936 and a Republican high of 31.5 points in 1904.
+Between 2020 and 2024 the market moved 3.5 points toward the Republican candidate; the 2024 margin was 27.7 points.

-A population of 172,152, a 77% non-Hispanic-white share, and a median household income of $62,811 describe the market.
+A population of 172,152, a 76% non-Hispanic-white share, and a median household income of $62,811 describe the market.
+The market's voting pattern over the last decade is most similar to that of Billings and Terre Haute.

 Compare two places, side by side